Sybaris: Foundation

-The authenticity of the name of the oekist is uncertain.
-Strabo is the only source for the name of the oekist, which might be a corruption of [Sagar]is or [Sybar]is.
+The authenticity of the name of the founder (oekist) is uncertain as Strabo is the only source and it might be a corruption of [Sagar]is or [Sybar]is.
 Further complicating the issue is the appearance of the letters Wiis on coins of Poseidonia.
 This has been interpreted as a confirmation of Strabo's account because Poseidonia is thought to be a colony of Sybaris.